ibm-cloud-docs/vpc/block_storage_vpc_resize_boot_volume.md

 For [existing instances](#resize-boot-vol-list-ui), you can modify the boot volume size and increase capacity up to 250 GB, depending on what the image allows.
 In this case, you select a boot volume from the list of block storage volumes to modify the capacity.

-After you expand boot volume capacity, there's an extra step to get your OS to recognize the capacity increase.
+After you expand boot volume capacity, you have to take extra steps to get your OS to recognize the capacity increase.
 You must independently increase the size of the disk, grow the disk partition, and then increase the file system into the partition.
 For more information, see [Modifying a Linux OS for expanding boot volumes](/docs/vpc?topic=vpc-modifying-the-linux-os-expanded-boot-volume).

 ## Increase boot volume capacity in the UI
 {: #resize-vpc-boot-volumes-ui}
 {: ui}

-Increase boot volume capacity for new or existing instances in the UI.
+Increase boot volume capacity for new or existing instances in the console.
 For existing instances, you can increase the boot volume capacity by selecting a boot volume from the list of block storage volumes.

 ### Increase boot volume capacity during instance provisioning in the UI
 {: #resize-boot-vol-new-instance-ui}